 Should Value Investors Buy These Basic Materials Stocks?

-Chemours (CC) is a stock many investors are watching right now.
-CC is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
-The stock is trading with P/E ratio of 7.47 right now.
-For comparison, its industry sports an average P/E of 12.37.
-Over the last 12 months, CC's Forward P/E has been as high as 12.18 and as low as 6.94, with a median of 9.72.
+One company to watch right now is Arkema (ARKAY).
+ARKAY is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
+The stock has a Forward P/E ratio of 12.23.
+This compares to its industry's average Forward P/E of 12.37.
+Over the last 12 months, ARKAY's Forward P/E has been as high as 17.28 and as low as 12.22, with a median of 15.26.

-Investors should also note that CC holds a PEG ratio of 0.21.
-This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
-CC's industry has an average PEG of 0.59 right now.
-Within the past year, CC's PEG has been as high as 0.45 and as low as 0.21, with a median of 0.29.
+Investors should also note that ARKAY holds a PEG ratio of 0.37.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+ARKAY's industry has an average PEG of 0.59 right now.
+Over the past 52 weeks, ARKAY's PEG has been as high as 8.37 and as low as 0.37, with a median of 0.63.

-Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-CC has a P/S ratio of 0.83.
-This compares to its industry's average P/S of 0.95.
+Another valuation metric that we should highlight is ARKAY's P/B ratio of 1.47.
+The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
+This company's current P/B looks solid when compared to its industry's average P/B of 2.49.
+Over the past 12 months, ARKAY's P/B has been as high as 1.60 and as low as 1.32, with a median of 1.46.

-Finally, we should also recognize that CC has a P/CF ratio of 7.58.
-This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
-CC's P/CF compares to its industry's average P/CF of 11.21.
-CC's P/CF has been as high as 22.03 and as low as 6.51, with a median of 9.06, all within the past year.
+Finally, our model also underscores that ARKAY has a P/CF ratio of 4.27.
+This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
+ARKAY's P/CF compares to its industry's average P/CF of 11.21.
+Over the past 52 weeks, ARKAY's P/CF has been as high as 11.77 and as low as 4, with a median of 7.69.

-Olin (OLN) may be another strong Chemical - Diversified stock to add to your shortlist.
-OLN is a # 1 (Strong Buy) stock with a Value grade of A.
+Investors could also keep in mind Tronox (TROX), an Chemical - Diversified stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

-Olin is currently trading with a Forward P/E ratio of 6.67 while its PEG ratio sits at 0.12.
-Both of the company's metrics compare favorably to its industry's average P/E of 12.37 and average PEG ratio of 0.59.

-These are only a few of the key metrics included in Chemours and Olin strong Value grade, but they help show that the stocks are likely undervalued right now.
-When factoring in the strength of its earnings outlook, CC and OLN look like an impressive value stock at the moment.
+These figures are just a handful of the metrics value investors tend to look at, but they help show that Arkema and Tronox are likely being undervalued right now.
+Considering this, as well as the strength of its earnings outlook, ARKAY and TROX feels like a great value stock at the moment.

 Click to get this free report